animal-tree/BrokenWisdoms-TheReturnofNort/Opposing-views.md

 > [!WARNING]
 >
 > Had she had an intimacy healing option, she  maybe wouldn’t have resorted to the janitor.
 And since she was being drugged with personality-disinhibiting benzos in that setting as well, the institution, through the captivity and drugging of her — not necessarily the janitor — committed a date-rape.
 And as I wrote before, subduing patients further isn’t an answer, if the goal is health.
-Meanwhile, intimacy healing, in the reality of touch starvation of human experience, is the most plausible treatment for so many psychological malaises that pharmaceutical drugs couldn’t hope to help.
+Meanwhile, intimacy healing, in the reality of touch starvation of human experience, is the most plausible treatment for so many psychological malaises that pharmaceutical drugs couldn’t hope to compare or help.
 >
 > I'm all for [#Sexycareforall](#comedic-aside-sexier-moments-during-chenliang-tenure), but that's not all I have to say.
 > - And note, via humans.